-Business entities in Albania
+Business entities in Albania in 2021

 Healy Consultants will assist our Clients to incorporate their company in Albania.
 There are several ways of doing business in Albania, the most common being the setting up of an Albanian limited liability company.
 Foreign companies are allowed to register a representative office if they do not plan to conduct any commercial or productive operations.

 Setting up a limited liability company in Albania requires only 1 director and 1 shareholder of any nationality.
 None of them are required to travel or to be ordinarily residing in Albania for business setup to be completed.
 The minimum paid-up capital required is €1 (ALL100).
 After Albania company setup, all locally incorporated companies must submit financial statements to the Albanian commercial registry.
 Such statements must be audited if two of the three following thresholds are exceeded: i) annual sales of US$230,000 ii) total assets over US$330,000 and iii) over thirty employees.

 The Albania joint stock company is commonly used by investors who would like to trade shares on regulated commercial markets.
 The minimum paid-up share capital required to complete the incorporation process is i) €75 (ALL10,000) if the company shares are to be offered to the general public or ii) €30 if otherwise.
 Such entity is formed by at least one shareholder and one director and must audited financial statements every year.

 The Albania representative office